tOOlmaRR/web-slideshow/README.md

 ### Technical Details
 #### Summary
-The file-based slideshow will look at the configured folder(s), retrieve a list of images, and build an HTML DIV for each image in the slideshow.
+File-based slideshows will look at the configured folder(s), retrieve a list of images, and build an HTML DIV for each image in the slideshow.
 The slideshow engine works by loading all DIVs into an array, hiding all slides by default, and only showing the current slide.
 This means that the page load times can be long because the page will get large with all of the HTML code, and all of the images are rendered on page load.
 #### /slideshow.php
 - the webpage that displays the file-based slideshow
 - includes some javascript to detect the screen height and redirect to itself with the height in the query string, which allows PHP on the backend to resize the slides
 #### /scripts/mainConfig.php
 - configuration file including paths to the images
-- includes a security feature to only allow access to private slideshows if you add a "in" query string parameter with a value that matches the current hour and minute in 24 hour time plus-or-minus 1 minute (which no longer appears to work)
+- includes a security feature to only allow access to private slideshows if you add an "in" query string parameter with a value that matches the current hour and minute in 24 hour time plus-or-minus 1 minute (which no longer appears to work)
 - determines the currently chosen slideshow based on selection and submission from the webpage
 #### /scripts/slideshowFunctions.js
  - note that this includes a script that runs once the basic page has loaded
  - includes the original javascript slideshow library that this web app was built from and essentially acts as the 'engine' of the slideshow
- - uses methods shared between the File-based and DB-driven slideshows
+ - uses methods shared between the file-based and DB-driven slideshows:
     - **showSlides** - the entry point into the slideshow engine used by both file-based and DB-driven slideshows, but there is a fairly clear divide between the two
     - **plusSlides** - hides the current slide and shows the slide with the given index
-    - **haltSlideshow** - an event handler that toggles the resets timer that controls the slideshow and restarts it if the checkbox in the UI is checked
+    - **haltSlideshow** - an event handler that toggles the timer that controls the slideshow, controlled by the checkbox in the UI (ie. stops the timer if checked and restarts it if unchecked)
-    - **randomizeChange** - an event handler that randomizes the slideshow by shuffling the index values of the array of slides
+    - **randomizeChange** - an event handler that toggles the randomization of the slideshow.
+When checked, the index values of the array of slides is shuffled, and when it is not, they are returned to the order in which they are retrieved from the database
 #### /scripts/WebSlideshow.php
 - server-side class that represents a file-based slideshow
 - builds many of the UI elements such as the slideshow drop-down and the slides themselves, and retrieves the images from the file system